 10. Mopinion

-Best for: Enterprise feedback management across web and mobile
+Best for: Enterprise feedback management across web, mobile, and email channels

-Mopinion is an enterprise-grade feedback platform with advanced targeting and analytics.
+Mopinion is an enterprise-grade feedback platform with advanced targeting, multi-channel collection, and text analytics with sentiment analysis.

 Pricing: